 - Turn the oven off and leave the cookies inside for 1-2 hours to harden.

-3. Homemade dog treats without flour – Amaranth waffles
+3. Dog treats without flour – Amaranth waffles

 Many dogs are allergic to gluten in wheat flour.
 This recipe is for those dogs.
 Amaranth is an ancient grain; it is gluten free and rich in minerals.
 Dogs are sure to love these treats.